johanseaxis/acap-native-sdk-examples/axoverlay/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# A axoverlay based ACAP3 application on an edge device
+# An axoverlay based ACAP3 application on an edge device
 This README file explains how to build an ACAP3 application that uses the axoverlay API.
 It is achieved by using the containerized Axis API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "axoverlay" application source code which can easily be compiled and run with the help of the tools and step by step below.

 This example illustrates how to draw overlays in a video stream and Cairo is used as rendering API, see [documentation](https://www.cairographics.org/).
-In this example two bounding boxes in different colors and one overlay text are drawn.
+In this example two plain boxes in different colors and one overlay text are drawn.

-It is preferable to use Palette color space for large overlays like bounding boxes, to lower the memory usage.
+It is preferable to use Palette color space for large overlays like plain boxes, to lower the memory usage.
 More detailed overlays like text overlays, should instead use ARGB32 color space.

 Different stream resolutions are logged in the Application log.